ESPresense/ESPresense.github.io/companion.md

 For devices: Add specific devices using the format
 - id: darrels-watch
   name: darrell's watch

+## Help write this documentation!
+Click the edit this page below.

 Use the variable * to include multiple devices such as
   - id: "tile:*" # Track all tiles